In this chapter:

 Use of pneumococcal conjugate vaccines in adults

-With respect to clinical outcomes, the Community-Acquired Pneumonia Immunization Trial in Adults (CAPITA) was a large randomised placebo-controlled trial conducted in the Netherlands that assessed efficacy of PCV13 against pneumococcal community-acquired pneumonia (CAP) with and without IPD in adults aged 65 years and older.
+With respect to clinical outcomes, the Community-Acquired Pneumonia Immunization Trial in Adults (CAPITA) was a large, randomised, placebo-controlled trial conducted in the Netherlands that assessed efficacy of PCV13 against pneumococcal community-acquired pneumonia (CAP) with and without IPD in adults aged 65 years and older.
 The efficacy of PCV13 against vaccine-type IPD was 75 percent (95% CI: 41.4–90.8) and 45.6 percent (95% CI: 21.8–62.5) against vaccine-type pneumococcal CAP; 45.0 percent (95% CI: 14.2–65.3) for both combined.
 Although this study showed individual protection for vaccine-type CAP, there was no significant reduction in all-cause pneumonia.

-An important uncertainty is the extent of indirect protection in vaccine-type IPD cases stemming from childhood immunisation programmes, which varies between countries.
+An important uncertainty is the extent of indirect protection against vaccine-type IPD cases stemming from childhood immunisation programmes, which varies between countries.
 Where vaccine serotypes are sufficiently prevalent, PCV13 would provide some protection against all-cause CAP and lobular pneumonia.
 Some of the non-PCV13 vaccine serotypes more likely to cause disease in adults are covered by 23PPV.

 Data is limited for younger adults and specific at-risk adult populations.

 The polysaccharide vaccine (23PPV, Pneumovax 23) is made from the puriﬁed capsular polysaccharides of 23 serotypes of S. pneumoniae.
 It is available in New Zealand for adults and children from age 2 years.
 The 23 serotypes included in 23PPV (see Table 16.1) are responsible for about 90 percent or more of IPD in high-income countries.